Monkey Bars

 - whip the butter with an electric mixer until soft and fluffy, scrape the bowl down few times if using a stand mixer

-- beat in the sugar
+- beat in the sugars

 - add the egg and beat well

-- mix in the mashed bananas
+- mix in the mashed bananas and vanilla paste or extract

 - in a separate bowl mix the flour, baking powder, salt and cinnamon